 With all the changes your body is going through during menopause, it may feel as though you’re enduring something like puberty all over again – you’re dealing with mood swings, putting on weight more easily, and hair is growing in places that it never did before.
+Well, now let’s add menopausal hair loss to the list of concerns.

 Many post-menopausal women find that the hair on their scalp thins and won’t grow like it used to.
 For some, this can cause a lot of social anxiety.